LGBTQ+ People Need Federal Nondiscrimination Protections

 Did you know that people who identify as LGBTQ+ can still be fired, denied housing, or refused service in many parts of the nation?

-The Equality Act would provide consistent and explicit anti-discrimination protections for LGBTQ+ people across key areas of life, including employment, housing, credit, education, public spaces and services, federally funded programs, and jury service.
+We must have consistent and explicit anti-discrimination protections for LGBTQ+ people across key areas of life, including employment, housing, credit, education, public spaces and services, federally funded programs, and jury service.
 Tell your Senators it's #EqualityTime.
 We've made it easy for you.
 Click here to get started - it will only take 2 minutes!

 New Resources Available for Renters and Landlords